uArm-Developer/UArmForROS/README.md

     ```bash
     roscore
     ```
-    Open another terminal to connect uArm before use
+    Open another terminal to connect uArm before use.
+(Remember to source setup.bash as above in this new terminal before connection)
     ```bash
     rosrun uarm uarm_core.py connect  // this will find uarm automatically
     ```